baychub/open_model_zoo/demos/interactive_face_detection_demo/README.md

 .. tab:: C++

-   Async API can improve overall frame-rate of the application because rather than wait for inference to complete, the application can continue operating on the host while the accelerator is busy.
+   The async API can improve the overall frame rate of the application because rather than wait for inference to complete, the application can continue operating on the host while the accelerator is busy.
-   This demo executes five parallel infer requests for the Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, Facial Landmarks Detection and Antispoofing Classifier networks that run simultaneously.
+   This demo executes five parallel infer requests for Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, Facial Landmarks Detection, and Antispoofing Classifier networks that run simultaneously.

 .. tab:: C++ G-API

    The pipeline is based on the `G-API framework <https://docs.opencv.org/master/d0/d1e/gapi.html>`_.
-This demo executes six `kernels <https://docs.opencv.org/master/d0/d25/gapi_kernel_api.html>`_, five of which are infer networks and the remaining one a postprocessing kernel.
+This demo executes six `kernels <https://docs.opencv.org/master/d0/d25/gapi_kernel_api.html>`_, five infer networks and one postprocessing kernel.
    This demo executes the Face Detection, Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, and Facial Landmarks Detection networks.

 @endsphinxdirective